The scapegoat and golden child.

 If the narcissist has more than one child, they will assign them roles.
 The scapegoat child and the golden child.

 There are no hard and fast rules.
-Some narcissist will give them clear roles, and sometimes they can cross over to which gets the role on a day to day basis depending on which one is pleasing the narcissist at that moment.
-If a child speaks up against the narcissist, they’ll idolise the other child and make them the golden child the one that spoke up will become the scapegoat.
+Some narcissist will give them clear roles, and sometimes they can cross over to which gets the role on a day to day basis depending on which one pleases the narcissist at that moment.
+If a child speaks up against the narcissist, they’ll idealise the other child and make them the golden child the one that spoke up will become the scapegoat.

 They will triangulate the children against each other without the children knowing, gaining emotions from the children, it’s just another way the narcissist manipulates those around them.

-The narcissist wants to divide and conquer those around them, the Golden child often fawns and does all they can to meet the narcissists’ demands, the scapegoat is usually the black sheep of the family that will speak their truth.
+The narcissist wants to divide and conquer those around them, the Golden child often Fawn and does all they can to meet the narcissists’ demands.
+The Scapegoat is usually the black sheep of the family that will speak their truth.

 The narcissist will get the golden child to unwittingly become an enabler, through fear of what would happen if they didn’t do as the parents asked, and will often get the golden child to gang up with them against the scapegoat.